ayushthakurrr/ayushthakurrr/README.md

 - Development
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me..
+- 📫 How to reach me..Instagram - @ayushthakurr_
-- Instagram - @ayushthakurr_

 <!---
 ayushthakurrr/ayushthakurrr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.